Learn How to Ace a Skype Interview

 Top Tips for a Successful Skype Interview

+Practice makes perfect.
+Go into your career center and ask if they’ll do a mock interview with you.
 The way you appear on Skype can feel slightly different than the way you do in person.
 Do a few practice interviews and ask for feedback on your interview skills.